GeminiDRSoftware/astrodata/docs/developer/index.rst

 - Python 3.10, 3.11, or 3.12
 - Poetry_ in some flavor

-Please see the |poetry| documentation for installation instructions.
+Please see the Poetry_ documentation for installation instructions.

 Clone the repository
 --------------------